“In sport and in life values and attitudes are as important to winning as are strength and endurance.”

 FUTURES has taken the nationwide success of Coaching Boys Into Men and expanded it into the international space, hosting trainings, supporting program adaptations, and partnering with international organizations to expand the reach of CBIM across the globe.

-In partnership with UNICEF, in 2006 FUTURES developed an International Coaches Guide – informed by the original Coaching Boys Into Men Playbook – adapted for soccer in English, and translated into French, and Spanish.
-The guide was distributed by FIFA (Fèdèration Internationale de Football Associacion) to its National Football Associations in more than 200 countries.
+• A 2006 partnership with UNICEF and FIFA to adapt the original Coaching Boys Into Men Playbook for soccer in English, French, and Spanish.
+The guide was distributed to National Football Associations in more than 200 countries.